kitearuba/born2beroot/README.md

 3. **Security Policies**:
    - Implement a strong password policy:
-     - Minimum length of 10 characters
+     - Minimum length of 10 characters.
-     - Must contain a number and an uppercase letter
+     - Must contain a number and an uppercase letter.
-     - Password expires every 30 days
+     - Password expires every 30 days.
    - Configure `sudo` with:
-     - Limited authentication attempts
+     - Limited authentication attempts.
-     - Custom error message for incorrect passwords
+     - Custom error message for incorrect passwords.
-     - Log all `sudo` commands
+     - Log all `sudo` commands.
    - Install and configure the SSH service on port `4242` with restricted root access.

 4. **Firewall**: